amaged/pastebin-art/README.md

 # pastebin-art
 Pastebin crawler in Go language

-This code was written in an attempt to learn Go, it goes on Pastebin and merges recent pastes into one, displaying it to the user on the CLI.
+This code was written in an attempt to learn Go, it fetches pastes' from Pastebin and merges recent ones into one, and displaying the result to the user on the CLI.